Pyomo/pyomo/doc/OnlineDocs/getting_started/overview.rst

 - *Analyze trade-offs* to support human decision makers.

-Mathematical models represent system knowledge with a formalized mathematical language.
+Mathematical models represent system knowledge with a formalized language.
 The following mathematical concepts are central to modern modeling activities:

 variables
 *********
-    Variables represent unknown or changing parts of a model (e.g. whether or not to make a decision, or the characteristic of a system outcome).
+    Variables represent unknown or changing parts of a model (e.g., whether or not to make a decision, or the characteristic of a system outcome).
 The values taken by the variables are often referred to as a *solution* and are usually an output of the optimization process.

 parameters
 **********